 CLINICAL PSYCHOLOGIST

-Melissa Dalmeyer is a Clinical Psychologist who has more than 10 years’ experience working in the mental health sector.
-Melissa has graduate and post-graduate degrees in Psychology and Clinical Psychology.
-She is skilled to Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, and Positive Psychology.
+Melissa Dalmeyer is a clinical psychologist who has more than 10 years’ experience working in the mental health sector.
+Melissa has graduate and post-graduate degrees in psychology and clinical psychology.
+She is skilled in cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), mindfulness, and positive psychology.

 More